cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 ```

 The webapp might be momentarily unavailable, and you might see
-`pq: the database system is shutting down`.
+`pq: the database system is shutting down` in the *latests stocks* page.
 Recovery should be no longer than 1-2 seconds, as a replica would be
 promoted by the CloudNativePG operator.
-Since the webapp was written against the service, it will recover once
+Since the webapp was written using the service, it will recover once
 the new primary is in place.

 But you might think that for read-only endpoints like the page showing
 the latest stock values, the webapp could leverage the `cluster-example-ro`
 service.
 If it did, there would not be an outage when we killed the primary.
+These
+are tradeoffs that you can now explore meaningfully at development time.

 You could add connection pooling.
 CloudNativePG offers support out of the
 box for [PgBouncer](https://www.pgbouncer.org/) through the `Pooler` resource.